shoppiboi/city-api/README.md

 # City API

+## Note regarding environment files:
+*Naturally in a realistic setting I wouldn't just expose API keys and secrets in a repository.
+I've done so here to allow whoever is reading this repository to see how and what is being loaded in the `load_config` function in `settings.py`*

 ## Features:
 - FastAPI.
 I thought this might be a nice opportunity to learn and use it!